hyungccho/backbone_material/projects/w7d4-news-reader.md

   *model*, the server should respond with info about the feed being fetched as well as the data for *all the entries*.
 We can use this nested entry data to populate the `entries` collection for a feed.
 To do this we must create a `Feed#parse(response)` function to parse the data from the server.

   The default behavior for `parse` is to take whatever the javascript object response contains, make a duplicate of it, and set that to the `attributes` of a model.
 When the response contains data for a nested collection, we must take the nested data out of the response and use it to populate the collection before returning the object.

   So: if the response passed into `parse` contains `latest_entries`, call `set` on our nested `entries` collection and give it the `latest_entries` as an argument.
-In the params object for the `set` function, be sure and also include `parse: true` so that the collection will be properly updated.
 After populating the collection of `entries` with the `latest_entries` from the server, be sure and `delete response.latest_entries`, to remove the nested data from the response so it will not become part of the feed's `attributes`.
 0. At this stage we should have both `Feeds` and `Entries` working.
 In the Javascript console in your browser, create a new instance of `Feeds` and fetch.
   Verify that all the feeds are there.
 Now for each `Feed` in the collection, call fetch the feed.
 This should successfully fetch all the entry data from the rails server.

 **CALL YOUR TA OVER TO DEMONSTRATE YOUR SUCCESS WHEN THIS WORKS**